 Section Title Subsection Title Document Page Numbers PDF Page Numbers Brief Description Section 1: Introduction The Plan depends on ongoing engagement to inform implementation 18 22 A brief overview of the Port's commitment to continue engagement with near-port communities to guide implementation of the MCAAP and the transition to zero emission operations.

-Section 1: Introduction Why we need this plan: climate change, air quality, and the Port of Seattle 18 - 21 22 -25 This section covers the Port's commitment to combatting global climate change and reducing maritime related air pollution.
-It discusses environmental health disparities in near-port communities, including the Duwamish Valley Section 1: Introduction Vision and Guiding Principles 22 26 An overview of the vision and guiding principles of the MCAAP, which are the same as the 2020 Northwest Ports Clean Air Strategy.
+Section Title Subsection Title Document Page Numbers PDF Page Numbers Brief Description Section 1: Introduction Why we need this plan: climate change, air quality, and the Port of Seattle 4-7 23 -26 This section covers the Port's commitment to combatting global climate change and reducing maritime related air pollution.
+It discusses environmental health disparities in near-port communities, including the Duwamish Valley Section 1: Introduction Vision and Guiding Principles 7-8 26-27 An overview of the vision and guiding principles of the MCAAP, which are the same as the 2020 Northwest Ports Clean Air Strategy.
 These include climate urgency, community health, social equity, and accountability.
-Section 1: Introduction The Port is committed to equity, diversity, and inclusion 23-24 27-28 Discussion of the Port Community Action Team, Duwamish Valley Community Benefits Commitment, and creation of the Office of Equity, Diversity, and Inclusion at Port of Seattle.
-Section 1: Introduction Community, industry, and government engagement 25-26 29-30 Overview of how the Port of Seattle conducted engagement on the Northwest Ports Clean Air Strategy and MCAAP to date.
-Section 3: Strategies to Reduce Impacts: Port Maritime Administration Entire section 43-71 47 - 80 This section details strategies to address GHG emissions from Port Maritime Administration sources including building and campus energy, fleet vehicles and equipment, employee commuting, and solid waste.
-Section 4: Strategies to Reduce Impacts: Maritime Activity Entire Section 72 - 90 81 - 102 This section details strategies to reduce GHG and DPM emissions from Maritime Activity sources, which include ocean-going vessels, harbor vessels, cargo-handling equipment, trucks, and rail.
-Section 4: Cross- Sector Maritime Activity XC4: Engage with community, industry, and government 75 85 The Port of Seattle has identified an overarching cross-sector strategy to continue engagement with community, industry, and government entities.
-Section 5: Implementation Roles, responsibilities, and the need for collaboration 92 - 98 104- 110 This section outlines the Port's roles and the importance of collaboration.
-It identifies the need for engagement with near-port communities throughout implementation and includes information on reporting and the use of an adaptive management framework.
+Section 1: Introduction Strategic Alignment 9-11 28-30 This section acknowledges alignment of the emission reduction priorities of other relevant entities, such as the International Maritime Organization, the state of Washington, and local communities.
+It identifies the Duwamish Valley Clean Air Program Action Plan and Resolution No. 3767: the Duwamish Valley Community Benefits Commitment as key areas of strategic alignment.
+Section 1: Introduction Development of the Maritime Climate and Air Action Plan 12-13 31-32 Overview of how the MCAAP was developed and informed by engagement.
+Section 3: Strategies to Reduce Impacts: Port Maritime Administration Entire section 29-60 48 - 84 This section details strategies to address GHG emissions from Port Maritime Administration sources including building and campus energy, fleet vehicles and equipment, employee commuting, and solid waste.
+Section 4: Strategies to Reduce Impacts: Maritime Activity Entire Section 61 - 80 85 - 107 This section details strategies to reduce GHG and diesel particulate matter (DPM) emissions from Maritime Activity sources, which include ocean-going vessels, harbor